Dentist: You’ve got elevated levels of harmful bacteria in your mouth.

 3. I changed my toothpaste (I wasn’t using Crest or anything so don’t freak out lol).

 The dentist recommended I switch from my current toothpaste to Weleda Natural Salt Toothpaste because it’s the “best”.
 I didn’t get much more of an explanation but I really loved using it.
-I’ve also experimented with plain old baking soda which works just as well as the $8 tubes of fancy toothpaste.
+Currently I’m using and loving wellnesse by Katie Wells.
+I’ve also experimented with plain old baking soda (which there is a lot of debate about) but for me personally has worked just as well as the $8 tubes of fancy toothpaste.
 I also became obsessed with Living Libations dental health products.
 They cost a small fortune but I had good results using the Healthy Gum Drops, the Ozone Gel and the Neem Enamelizer.
 I wish I could have afforded to continue with their products but I was spending way too much on them!

 4. I began rinsing my mouth with salt water.